 Details of Child and Condition

 Name: Class:

 Date of birth:

-Identify the seizure classification and/or description of seizures w hich may require rectal diazepam
+Identify the seizure classification and/or description of seiz rures which may require rectal diazepam

-(Record all details of seizures, for example goes stiff, falls, convucions last 3 minutes etc. Include information re: triggers, epileptics, note whether it is convulsive, partial or absence)
+(Record all details of seizures, for example goes stiff, falls, convulsions last 3 minutes etc. Include information re: trig epileptics, note whether it is convulsive, partial or absence ggers, recovery time etc. If in status

 Usual duration of seizure?

 Other useful information:

 Diazepam Treatment Plan

 When should rectal diazepam be administered?
-(Note here certain length of time or number of seizures) e should include whether it is after a
+(Not certain length of time or number of seizures) te here should include whether it is after a

 Initial dosage: how much rectal diazepam is given initially?
 (Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
 What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
 Can a second dose of rectal diazepam be given?
 Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
-When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):
+When should 999 be dialled for emergency help? • if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):